kot-org/Kot/README.md

 * :x: Beautiful GUI

-# Technical specifications:
+# Documentation:

-* Kot is only debug for qemu and vbox
-* To make syscall use int 0x80 (like linux)
+* To issue a syscall, use the intrerrupt 0x80 (in assembly int 80h or int 0x80)